-- 3. Changes in Duties of Position.
-The County Administrator may require departments or employees to submit position descriptions on a periodic basis or at any time the County Administrator has reason to believe that there has been a change in the duties and responsibilities of one or more positions. - 4.
-New and Abolished Positions.
+to believe that there has been a change in the duties and responsibilities of one or more positions.

+- 4. New and Abolished Positions.
 Each time a new position is established, a position description shall be written and incorporated into the existing plan.
-Likewise, an abolished position shall be deleted from the classification plan. - E. Interpretation of Job Descriptions.
-The job descriptions are descriptive and not restrictive.
-The use of a particular description as to duties, qualifications or other factors shall not be held to exclude others of similar kind or quality. - F. Official Copy of the Plan.
+Likewise, an abolished position shall be deleted from the classification plan. - 5.
+FLSA Reclassification.
+Each time that positions are reclassified in connection with the DOL modifying the duties test and/or the salary test governing exempt status under the FLSA, the County Administrator shall make appropriate adjustments to the classification plan. - E. Interpretation of Job Descriptions.
+The job descriptions are descriptive and not exhaustive.
+The use of a particular description as to duties, qualifications or other factors shall not be construed to exclude others of similar kind or quality. - F. Outdated Job Descriptions.
+In order to maintain accurate job descriptions, the County Commission and the County Administrator necessarily depend upon the feedback of employees.
+If an employee has reason to believe that the job description relating to his/her position has become outdated or otherwise not descriptive of the actual work associated with the position, the employee shall communicate the inaccuracy of the job description to the applicable Department Head, who shall timely relay that information to the County Administrator. - G. Official Copy of the Plan.
 The County Administrator shall be responsible for maintaining an official copy of the Position Classification and Pay Plan.
 The official copy shall include a list of class titles and job descriptions, plus all amendments.
-A copy of the official plan shall be available for inspection by the public under reasonable conditions during business hours. - G. Amendments to the Plan.
-When there is a need for the establishment of new positions or the abolition of current positions, the County Administrator shall submit findings and recommendations to the County Commission, which shall take such action as deemed appropriate.
+A copy of the official plan shall be available for inspection by the public under reasonable conditions during business - H. Amendments to the Plan.
+When there is a need for the establishment of new positions or the abolition of current positions, the County Administrator shall submit